Saracen Park: Greyhound racing

 Promoter Jimmy Donald Sr. opened the greyhound track on 21 April 1956.
 It was known as Ashfield Stadium and was regarded as one of the premier independent (unlicensed) tracks in Scotland with major events called the Ashfield St Leger, Scottish Cup and Anniversary Stakes in addition to the Ashfield Derby which offered substantial prize money.
 The circumference was 400 yards consisting of distances of 270, 450, 640 and 930 yards.
 The management declined an invite from the National Greyhound Racing Club in 1989.

-The track was laid upon the old speedway track before reverting to speedway in 1999.
+The track was laid upon the old speedway track before reverting to speedway in 1999 with the Glasgow Tigers.